vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-query-builder.md

 - All domains - to look through all available data in your query
 - Endpoints - to look through endpoint data as provided by Microsoft Defender for Endpoint
+- Email and collaboration - to look through email and collaboration apps data like SharePoint, OneDrive and others; users familiar with [Threat Explorer](/defender-office-365/threat-explorer-real-time-detections-about) can find the same data here
 - Apps and identities - to look through application and identity data as provided by Microsoft Defender for Cloud Apps and Microsoft Defender for Identity; users familiar with [Activity log](/defender-cloud-apps/activity-filters) can find the same data here
-- Email and collaboration - to look through email and collaboration apps data like SharePoint, OneDrive and others; users familiar with [Threat Explorer](/defender-office-365/threat-explorer-real-time-detections-about) can find the same data here
+- Cloud infrastructure - to look through cloud infrastructure data as provided by Microsoft Defender for Cloud
+- Exposure management - to look through exposure management data as provided by Microsoft Security Exposure Management

 ## Use basic filters